jasperquak/jasperquak/README.md

 ## Who am I?

 👋 Hi, I’m @jasperquak.
 I am from The Netherlands, engineer by background, and working in software development 20+ years.
-While having coded in my earlier years, since long I have been working in roles as Business consultant, Application architect, UX designer and Product manager.
+While having coded in my earlier years, since long I have been working in roles such as Business consultant, Application architect, UX designer and Product manager.

 🌱 I’m currently learning new skills though: I am learning Data Analytics in Python with [Dataquest](https://www.dataquest.io/).
 This includes doing hands-on data analysis projects, both 'guided projects' and independent projects.
 Some of those projects are posted here on Github.